freifunk-gluon/gluon/docs/package/gluon-radv-filterd.rst

 Note that advertisements originating from the node itself (for example via gluon-radvd) are not affected and considered at all.

-"Best" router
+Selected router
 -------------

-The best router is determined by the TQ that is reported for its originator by B.A.T.M.A.N. advanced.
-If, for some reason, another gateway with a better TQ appears or an existing gateway increases its TQ above that of the chosen gateway, the chosen gateway will remain selected until the better gateway has a TQ value at least X higher than the selected gateway.
-This is called hysteresis, and X can be specified on the commandline/via UCI/the site.conf and defaults to 20 (just as for the IPv4 gateway selection feature built into B.A.T.M.A.N. advanced).
+The router selection mechanism is independent from the batman-adv gateway mode.
+In contrast, the device originating the router advertisment could be any router or client connected to the mesh, as radv-filterd captures all router advertisements originating  from it.
+All nodes announcing router advertisement **with** a default lifetime greater than 0 are being considered as candidates.

+In case a router is not a batman-adv originator itself, its TQ is defined by the originator it is connected to.
+This lookup uses the batman-adv global translation table.

+Initially the router is the selected by choosing the candidate with the strongest TQ.
+When another candidate can provide a better TQ metric it is not picked up as the selected router until it will outperform the currently selected router by X metric units.
+The hysteresis threshold is configurable and prevents excessive flapping of the gateway.

 "Local" routers
 ---------------

-The package has functionality to assign "local" routers, i.e. those connected via cable or WLAN instead of via the mesh (technically: appearing in the ``transtable_local``), a fake TQ of 512 so that they are always preferred.
+The package has functionality to select "local" routers, i.e. those connected via cable or WLAN instead of via the mesh (technically: appearing in the ``transtable_local``), a fake TQ of 512 so that they are always preferred.
 However, if used together with the :doc:`package/gluon-ebtables-filter-ra-dhcp`